Eatham532/Software-Engineering-HSC-Textbook/docs/Year12/SecureSoftwareArchitecture/Chapter-19-Security-in-Context/Section-03-Security-Ethics-and-Legal-Considerations/index.md

 ## Why Security Ethics and Legal Considerations Matter

-!!! builds-on "Builds on"
-    This section builds on [19.2 Enterprise Security Benefits](../Section-02-Enterprise-Security-Benefits/index.md).

 Security exists within a complex web of ethical obligations, legal requirements, and societal expectations.
 Every security decision has implications beyond technical effectiveness—it affects privacy, equality, employment, and fundamental rights.
 As security practitioners, we must understand these broader implications and design systems that not only protect against threats but also respect human dignity and legal frameworks.